“We should have done this years ago,” Real ID measure approved by Oklahoma Senate

 Come January 2018, a state ID not compliant with the Real ID Act won’t be accepted to board a flight anywhere in the country.

-“It’s a shame we put ourselves in the position where we needed the help of others.
-We should have done this years ago,” said Senator David Holt.
+"It's a shame we put ourselves in the position where we needed the help of others.
+We should have done this years ago,” Senator David Holt said.

 Holt has been pushing for a measure that would allow Oklahoma to comply.